phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Total Number of Tweets: 110806
+#Total Number of Tweets: 0
-#Number of Clinton Tweets: 762
+#Number of Trump Tweets: 0
-#Number of Trump Tweets: 687
+#Number of Sanders Tweets: 0
-#Number of Sanders Tweets: 457
+#Number of Rubio Tweets: 0
-#Number of Cruz Tweets: 375
+#Number of Cruz Tweets: 0
-#Number of Rubio Tweets: 316
+#Number of Clinton Tweets: 0
-#Number of Carson Tweets: 39
+#Number of Carson Tweets: 0
 ---
 ---